tjayrocket/nosey-neighbor/README.md

 ### Overview

-Nosey Neighbor is structured on a Model View Controller(MVC) architecture pattern.
-The base technologies are node.js server, node.http module, express middleware, and a mongo database.
-This architecture is currently deployed in a two tier environment(staging, production), leveraging the heroku platform.
+Nosey Neighbor is structured on a Model View Controller (MVC) architecture pattern.
+The base technologies are node.js server, node.http module, express middleware, and a Mongo database.
+This architecture is currently deployed in a two tier environment(staging, production), leveraging the Heroku platform.

 ### Middleware